 Cradle Mountain Hotel is a serene alpine hotel just minutes from Cradle Mountain-Lake St Clair National Park.
 Stay in spacious rooms with forest views and enjoy warm hospitality.
 Dine at Altitude Restaurant, featuring Tasmanian-inspired cuisine, and explore the on-site Wilderness Gallery.
 With modern comfort and natural beauty, it’s the perfect base for adventure.Driving distance and time (approximate) for this leg: 315 kms / 195 miles : 3.7 hours

-Travel from Cradle Mountain Township to Launceston, taking a scenic route through the charming town of Sheffield, known as the "Town of Murals."
-Stop to admire its vibrant outdoor art, depicting local stories and landscapes, and explore its quirky shops and cafes.
-As you continue, enjoy views of rolling farmlands and lush greenery before passing through the picturesque Meander Valley.
-Deloraine is another excellent stop, offering riverside charm and a thriving arts and crafts community.
+Traveling from Cradle Mountain to Launceston along a scenic route takes you through the charming town of Sheffield, famously known as the "Town of Murals."
+Pause to admire its vibrant outdoor art, which depicts local stories and landscapes, and explore its quirky shops and cozy cafes.
+Continuing east, enjoy views of rolling farmlands and lush greenery, with Deloraine offering riverside charm and a thriving arts and crafts scene.
+As you approach Launceston, the scenery shifts to vineyards and orchards, reflecting the region’s reputation for Tamar Valley's fine wine and fresh produce.
+Once in the city, highlights like Cataract Gorge, City Park, and a variety of dining options make Launceston a perfect stopping place.

 Your accommodation: The Sebel Launceston